Table of Contents

-The reality is that emergency response systems face heavy volumes.
-Data indicates that false alarms account for over ninety percent of all security dispatches, leading to delays for genuine incidents (Source: Security Journal Americas).
-When police departments respond to many unfounded calls annually, they may deprioritize repeat sources.
-This effect can undermine the effectiveness of your security program, increasing the risk that a real break-in is not prioritized.
+For security leaders and operations directors, this scenario is more than a nuisance—it is a direct hit to the budget and your team’s credibility.
+The reality is that emergency response systems face heavy volumes of noise.
+Data indicates that false alarms account for over ninety percent of all security dispatches, leading to delays for genuine incidents.
+When police departments respond to thousands of unfounded calls annually, they inevitably deprioritize repeat sources.
+This effect undermines the effectiveness of your security program, increasing the risk that a real break-in is treated as just another glitch.

 Key terms to know